IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 {{< fig src="photo-studio.jpg" align="center" class="max-w-xs" >}}

-## School Photos Feb 18
+## Grades 4 & 5 Retakes March 25

-**Get your smiles ready!** O'Connor Photography Studio will take photos on Thursday, Feb 18 for grades 4 & 5 and do retakes for grades K-3.
+**Get your smiles ready!** O'Connor Photography Studio will be back on Thursday, March 25 to do retakes for grades 4 & 5.

 [Check out specific packages available for our school and pre-order online.](https://vando.imagequix.com/g1000828643#login)